dhirthacker7/dhirthacker7/README.md

 Welcome to my GitHub!
 I’m a grad student at Northeastern University, exploring everything from cloud-native systems to AI-powered apps.
 I love turning messy data into clean solutions and building things that solve real-world problems.

-Lately, I’ve been diving into:
+## 🧠 Interests & What I’m Exploring

+I love working at the intersection of data systems and intelligence.
+Right now, I am especially into:
-- Generative AI & LLMs (think RAG apps, Pinecone, LangChain)
+- Generative AI & LLMs (RAG apps, LangChain, Pinecone)
-- Cloud data engineering (AWS, GCP, Airflow, Kafka)
+- Cloud-native data engineering with AWS, GCP, and Airflow
-- Real-time analytics & dashboarding
+- Real-time analytics using Kafka & Spark
-- Automating things with Python, SQL, and a bunch of glue code
+- MLOps & scalable ML pipelines

 ## 🛠️ Tech I'm into